 An Advisory Committee on Campus Safety was established in January 1991 as required by Title II of Public Law 101-542 Crime Awareness and Campus Security Act of 1990.
-The composition of the committee consisting of students, faculty, and administrative staff is in compliance with this law.
+The composition of the committee consisting of students, faculty, administrative staff and the medical center security department in compliance with this law.
 The Committee's role is to develop policies, regulations, and protocols for the prevention of campus crime, resulting in a safe environment for students, faculty, and staff.

 The Advisory Committee will provide upon request all campus crime statistics as reported to the United States Department of Education.
 St. Elizabeth College of Nursing is in compliance with the Violence Against Woman's Act (VAWA), Article 129-A and 129-B of the New York State Education Law and Title IX.
-The Title IX Coordinator is the Dean of Faculty and Student Development, Kimberly Panko, and can be reached at (315) 801-3358.
+The Title IX Coordinator is the Dean of Faculty and Student Development, Julie Wells-Tsiatsos, and can be reached at (315) 801-3078.